badgateway/oauth2-client/README.md

 # fetch-mw-oauth2

 This package contains an OAuth2 client.
-It aims to be a a fully-featured OAuth2 utility library, for Node.js, Browsers and written in Typescript.
+It aims to be a fully-featured OAuth2 utility library, for Node.js, Browsers and written in Typescript.

 This library supports the following features:

 * `authorization_code` grant with optional [PKCE][1] support.
 * `password` and `client_credentials` grant.
-* a `fetch()` wrapper that automatically passe OAuth2 tokens and refreshes them.
+* a `fetch()` wrapper that automatically adds Bearer tokens and refreshes them.
 * OAuth2 endpoint discovery via the Server metadata document ([RFC8414][2]).
 * OAuth2 Token Introspection ([RFC7662][3]).